cblly/cblly/README.md

 - 👀 I’m interested in reading, muay thai, hiking, star gazing, caligraphy and gardening.
 (Also digital minimalism is very important)
 - 🌱 I’m currently learning anything and everything
-- 💞️ I’m looking to collaborate on anything that is open source
+- 💞️ I’m looking to collaborate on anything that is open source I'm slowly disconnecting from the internet. if it's about the command pause mod.
-- 📫 How to reach me: drop me a message I'll respond I promise or I'm more active here https://www.goodreads.com/user/show/121608328-cabally
-    I'm slowly disconnecting from the internet.
-    if it's about the command pause mod.
 I've completely stopped updating it, as I've started to learn other things sorry.